|

 [TIP: How to Get Your Free Credit Report]

 2. Send a letter to the bureau.
 If you find errors or inaccuracies in your credit report, you should immediately send a letter to the bureau that issued your report.
-Upon receiving your letter, the bureau will conduct an investigation on the matter and if your dispute has been found valid, the errors in your report will be corrected.
+Upon receiving your letter, the bureau will conduct an investigation into the matter and if your dispute has been found valid, the errors in your report will be corrected.
 You will also receive an updated copy of your credit report for free.
 Taking this important step can instantly raise your credit score by a few significant points.

 [STEPS: Disputing Credit Report Errors?]

 3. Consider the available credit options for repairing bad credit.
-There are tools that are especially designed for repairing bad credit.
+There are tools that are specially designed for repairing bad credit.
 One example is the secured credit card.
 Also referred to as a bad credit credit card, approval for a secured card is not based on credit history but on the applicant’s capability to submit the required deposit.
 The deposit will be used as security for the debts.
 By acquiring a secured card, you can prove that you are capable of managing credit through timely submission of your payments.

 GOOD READ: Improve Poor Credit Rating with Bad Credit Credit Cards